Photo Essay

 UNTRANSLATABLE

-Hans Makart's 'Death of Cleopatra' had a record sale at an auction for 757,300 Euros—a brilliantly rich painting.
+Austrian academic painter Hans Makart's 'Death of Cleopatra' had a record sale at the Dorotheum auction of 19th-century paintings on April 16, 2013, for 757,300 Euros—a brilliantly rich painting.
 Following is the excerpt from the auction house Dorotheum in Vienna, one of the oldest and largest auction houses in the world:

 'The painting . . . dates back to 1875, a period of great enthusiasm for all things Oriental.
 It depicts the dramatic moment immediately after the lethal bite of the serpent.
 The image derives its power from the contrast between the opulent splendour of the queen's garments and her delicate, opaque skin.
 "In this manner, the painter conveys an erotic-lascivious mood, further emphasised by the palpable vulnerability of the body. . .", writes Gerbert Frodl, former Director of the Belvedere.'

-A research blurb published by the University of Hawaii followed by a The Times article stating that scientists have recreated Cleopatra’s 2,000-year-old perfume.
-A team of archaeologists and perfume experts have concocted a scent that they say was the Chanel No 5 'of the day’, and which may have been used by the last queen of ancient Egypt.
+A research blurb published on July 30, 2019, by the University of Hawaii followed by a The Times article stating that scientists have recreated Cleopatra’s 2,000-year-old perfume.
+A team of archaeologists and perfume experts have concocted a scent that they say was the Chanel No. 5 'of the day’, and which may have been used by the last queen of ancient Egypt.

 The character of fictitious French perfumer Jean-Baptiste Grenouille from the 2006 film directed by Tom Tykwer—'Perfume: The Story of a Murderer'.